Runixe786/MD3-Windows/README.md

 # Important Notes

-- **Weather**: right click on widget and edit variables file where you have to put your own co-ordinates of latitude and langitude to have it work ing
+- **Weather**: right click on widget and edit variables file where you have to put your own co-ordinates of latitude and langitude to have it working
-- **Folder**: edit the skins ini files, put your own location of documents, downloads and pictures for the widget to work correctly
 - **Events**: Edit the line 21 where you have to put your own country calendar events ics link, use claude for this, send that link and ask it to give you back your country events ics link
   <br> </br>
 - **Sizing**: DO NOT TRY TO RESIZE WIDGETS BY EDITING SKIN FILES OR VARIABLE FILES, THIS SKIN IS IN BETA AND MIGHT BREAK YOUR WIDGET.